 University policies related to your work as a graduate student at Austin Peay State University can be found in the most current version of the APSU Graduate Bulletin.
 This document provides you with official information that is important for you to know and includes your rights as a student.
-Additionally, the APSU Student Handbook includes information about campus and the Code of Student Conduct.
-All students should be familiarized with these documents.
+The APSU Student Handbook also provides information about the campus and the Code of Student Conduct.
+All students should be familiar with these documents.

-Students are expected to conduct themselves appropriately at all times.
+Students are expected always to conduct themselves appropriately.
 Academic and classroom misconduct will not be tolerated.
-Students must read the "Code of Conduct" in the new Student Handbook for an understanding of what will be expected of them within the academic setting.
+Students must read the "Code of Conduct" in the new Student Handbook to understand what will be expected of them within the academic setting.
 Policy 3:005 will be followed in reporting any suspected cases of academic misconduct.